Jungle-Bus/VapourTrail/README.md

 * docker / docker-compose

 ### How to run
 Run `docker-compose up -d` to run the services in detached mode.

-The first run will perform several actions : * download all the required base images,
+The first run will perform several actions :

+* download all the required base images,
 * build and run the containers
 * create the database
 * import the osm.pbf file in the `docker/imposm/import/` directory
 * execute the post_process SQL file

 The tiles rendered by t-rex are available at `http://localhost:6767/`.

 The web front-end is available at `http://localhost:82/vapour_trail.html`.

+**Troubleshooting** : If you don't see the name of the bus stops on the map or if the bus stop popups are empty, try to restart t-rex service: `docker-compose restart t-rex`

 ## License